Master of Education in School Counseling

-Specialization: Consists of 3 courses that focus on the knowledge and skills pertinent to that particular specialization.
+Consists of 3 courses that focus on the knowledge and skills pertinent to that particular specialization.

-Field: Consists of a set of 4 field-related practitioner courses.
+Consists of a set of 4 field-related practitioner courses.
 Students do their field work in PK-12 schools.

-*Note that students can take up to 2 courses while their application is under review.
+*Students can take up to 2 courses while their application is under review.

 All master’s degree program requirements must be completed within 5 years of a student’s initial semester of coursework.
 Full-time students normally complete the program in 2 years, while part-time students normally complete the program in 3 years.

-Students must earn a 3.0 or higher cumulative gpa at the completion of their program to be eligible for the degree.
+Students must earn a 3.0 or higher cumulative GPA at the completion of their program to be eligible for the degree.